 Testosterone begins to decline as males age, estrogen levels rise and progesterone levels fall dramatically.

-What are normal progesterone levels?
+Normal progesterone levels?

 Progesterone levels are relatively low during the preovulatory phase of the menstrual cycle and usually increase at the point that an egg is released from the ovary.
 Levels rise for several days and either continues to rise with early pregnancy or fall to initiate menstruation.